Mary Tyler Moore Dead — TV Icon Passes Away At Age 80

 Her rep Mara Buxbaum issued the following statement.
 “Today, beloved icon, Mary Tyler Moore, passed away at the age of 80 in the company of friends and her loving husband of over 33 years, Dr. S. Robert Levine.
 A groundbreaking actress, producer, and passionate advocate for the Juvenile Diabetes Research Foundation, Mary will be remembered as a fearless visionary who turned the world on with her smile.”

 The TV icon was reportedly in grave condition at a Connecticut hospital hours before passing, leading several of her friends and family members to drop everything so they could come visit her and say their good-byes.
-She’s been dealing with several issues caused by her lengthy battle with type 1 diabetes, and the actress also underwent brain surgery back in 2011.
+She’s been coping with several medical issues caused by her lengthy battle with type 1 diabetes, and the actress also underwent brain surgery in 2011.

-Mary became a household name over the years, previously starring on the Mary Tyler Moore Show and on The Dick Van Dyke Show as Laura Petrie.
+Mary became a household name over the years, previously starring on The Dick Van Dyke Show as Laura Petrie and on the Mary Tyler Moore Show.
 She’s known for being outspoken about her issues, having dealt with alcoholism, and even writing about the topic in her first memoir, the New York Times best seller, After All [1995].
 In her second memoir, Growing Up Again: Life, Loves, and Oh Yeah, Diabetes, Mary discussed her struggles with type 1 diabetes.
 She will definitely be missed by many, as she recently celebrated her milestone birthday on Dec.
 29.

 Shocking Celebrity Deaths — Pics